|

 They were from three mosaic pavements,

-of Venus leaving her bath and holding an apple won from
+a figure of Venus leaving her bath and holding an

-her admirer Paris.
-In the water is a merman holding
+apple won from her admirer Paris.
+In the water is

 |